Applications are now closed! Pop your details in below to find out when applications will open for 2020.

 Joshua is an artist, writer and political organiser whose work intersects across political struggles.
 He has been involved in various movements including Occupy and Black Lives Matter.
 Joshua has spent time studying and travelling abroad to learn and understand more about radical political traditions, for example in Balochistan, Kurdistan and Mauritius where his family hails from.
 He uses writing, film, music and direct action to educate, agitate and organise toward social change.
 Joshua is an experienced facilitator and this will be his fifth time facilitating at Bootcamp.

-Grace has been working as an activist, advocate and educator for a decade, with a background in mental health, disability and youth rights.
-She has held positions with multiple mental health organisations and movements.
-Grace’s activism focusses mainly on tackling the social determinants of poor mental health, seeing mental health as something that is cultural, political and social, not just medical.
-Graduating from Bootcamp 10, Grace is passionate about ensuring that activism is accessible to everyone.
-When she isn’t campaigning you can find her painting and looking after plants.
+Grace is an activist, advocate, and educator with a background in disability, LGBTQ+ issues, and youth rights.
+Grace’s activism focuses on the social determinants of poor mental health, addressing wellbeing as something that is cultural and political, as well as medical.
+They campaign around Disability Justice and challenging (dis)ableism.
+Graduating from Bootcamp 10, Grace wants activism to be actually accessible.
+When they aren't campaigning you can find them painting, playing D&D, and looking after plants.

 Karen is a trainer, facilitator and consultant, previously working at the NUS as a Campaigns Assistant and Rethink Mental Illness on the Time to Change campaign.
 She founded POC In Nature, a space for people of colour to explore the healing power of nature, and is Co-Founder of support group Black Woman Heal United Kingdom, for women of African descent.
 Karen is a lay member of Psychotherapists & Counsellors for Social Responsibility, and is interested in activist self-care, healing justice, alternative spiritualities, and intersectional, trauma-informed approaches to mental health.